chlyn/COSC369_GrabDocs_Testing/README.md

-# GrabDocs E2E Testing - Group 3
+# COSC 369: GrabDocs E2E Testing - Group 3

 An end-to-end testing assignment for [GrabDocs](https://grabdocs.com/), built with Cypress and Playwright to test complete user workflows such as...